-Who doesn’t love a good Chocolate Date Slice.
+Who doesn’t love a good Chocolate Date Slice, or a good Chocolate Date Cake for that matter.
 This little beauty contains no refined white or brown sugars and is instead sweetened naturally with dates and a little stevia.
 Its just 20 minutes in the oven and it has oats, peanut butter, cinnamon and walnuts and of course cocao powder.
 It’s kind of like a healthy brownie, and just 150 calories.

 This slice is light, rich and moist thanks to the dates and cocao used in the recipe and it’s not overly sweet in taste.
 I find I tend to make this recipe when I have people coming over and I’ll make it as a dessert and serve it with a little double cream, or I’ll make a batch for the office morning tea – and they usually go down a treat.